ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 while the Connection is being established may be sent multiple times or on multiple candidates.

-The following events may be sent by the Connection after Initiate() is called:
+The following Events may be sent by the Connection after Initiate() is called:

 ~~~
 Connection -> Ready<>
 ~~~

-The Ready event occurs after Initiate has established a transport-layer connection on at least one usable candidate Protocol Stack over at least one candidate Path.
-No Receive events (see {{receiving}}) will occur before the Ready event for connections established using Initiate.
+The Ready Event occurs after Initiate has established a transport-layer connection on at least one usable candidate Protocol Stack over at least one candidate Path.
+No Receive Events (see {{receiving}}) will occur before the Ready Event for Connections established using Initiate.

 ~~~
 Connection -> InitiateError<>
 ~~~

-An InitiateError occurs either when the set of transport and cryptographic parameters cannot be fulfilled on a connection for initiation (e.g. the set of available Paths and/or Protocol Stacks meeting the constraints is empty) or reconciled with the local and/or remote endpoints; when the remote specifier cannot be resolved; or when no transport-layer connection can be established to the remote endpoint (e.g. because the remote endpoint is not accepting connections, or the application is prohibited from opening a connection by the operating system).
+An InitiateError occurs either when the set of transport and cryptographic parameters cannot be fulfilled on a Connection for initiation (e.g. the set of available Paths and/or Protocol Stacks meeting the constraints is empty) or reconciled with the local and/or remote endpoints; when the remote specifier cannot be resolved; or when no transport-layer connection can be established to the remote endpoint (e.g. because the remote endpoint is not accepting connections, or the application is prohibited from opening a Connection by the operating system).

 ## Passive Open: Listen {#listen}

-Passive open is the action of waiting for connections from remote endpoints, commonly used by servers in client-server interactions.
-Passive open is supported by this interface through the Listen action:
+Passive open is the Action of waiting for Connections from remote endpoints, commonly used by servers in client-server interactions.
+Passive open is supported by this interface through the Listen Action:

 ~~~
 Preconnection.Listen()